 Do Pigeon Hawks Eat Pigeons?

-Pigeon hawks, known also as Merlins, aren’t actually hawks; they’re falcons, close hawk relatives.
-They’re known for their ability to take down larger prey — especially pigeons, which they target as a primary food source.
-(After all, they are called pigeon hawks.)
+Pigeon hawks, also known as Merlins, are actually falcons, close relatives to hawks.
+They’re known for their ability to take down larger prey — especially pigeons, which they target as a primary food source (after all, they are called pigeon hawks).